Home > Mac Data Recovery Tips

 Mac internal hard drive is not mounted

-Most of the time, the Mac internal hard drive, usually known as Macintosh HD, is the system drive of the Mac computer, from which your Mac start or boot up.
+Most of the time, the Mac internal hard drive, usually known as Macintosh HD, is the system drive of the Mac computer, from which your Mac starts or boots up.
 However, it may drive you crazy if the Mac internal hard drive won't mount for some reason like:

-That's because once that happens, your Mac computer may be stuck on the loading/login screen or won't be bootable at the near future.
-Besides, it's possible for you to suffer severe data loss if you handle it incorrectly.
+That's because once that happens, your Mac computer may be stuck on the loading/login screen or won't be bootable later.
+Besides, you will suffer severe data loss if you mishandle it.

 Don't worry.
-Here is all you need to know about mounting the Macintosh HD, or mounting the Mac internal hard drive in macOS Catalina 10.15/Mojave 10.14/High Sierra 10.13 or Disk Utility.
+Here is all you need to know about mounting the Macintosh HD or the Mac internal hard drive in machines running macOS 15 Sequoia - macOS High Sierra 10.13 or Disk Utility.

 How to recover lost data from the not mounting Mac internal hard drive?